COVID-19 ProtocolsLearn More

 Ninety-percent of our patients choose local anesthesia with sedation.
 This method involves a local anesthetic in addition to an intravenous medication for pain and relaxation prior to inguinal hernia surgery.
 This method, our most popular, is optimal due to speedy recovery and minimal side effects.

 General anesthesia is for patients who want to be asleep during the entire inguinal hernia operation.
 General anesthesia is often necessary for major, more complicated hernia surgeries.
 At the Hernia Center of Southern California, all patients receive a local anesthetic that last from four-to-six hours.
 With this form of anesthesia, patients experience no immediate post-operative pain.

 The recovery period is approximately one hour after inguinal hernia repair.
 Patients are discharged the same day the inguinal hernia surgery is performed with a prescription for pain pills.
 Most patients will require only over-the-counter pain pills.
 All patients are given a post-op instruction sheet to take home with them and follow.

 Patients will be able to return to their normal daily activities, including driving, within a couple of days of inguinal hernia surgery.

 Dr. Albin is a well-recognized expert in inguinal hernia repair.
 The Hernia Center of Southern California specializes in all types of advanced open and laparoscopic hernia surgery.
-Dr. Albin has performed over 12,500 hernia surgeries in 25 years.
 His surgical practice is limited to the diagnosis and treatment of hernias.
 He is truly the hernia specialist.
 Patients see Dr. Albin from Los Angeles, Orange County, Riverside, San Bernardino and San Diego Counties as well as throughout the United States.
 The Albin Tension Free Mesh Technique is recognized worldwide.